Deploy a full-stack app with Sistemo

 sistemo network create app

-All three VMs join this network.
-They can reach each other by IP, but are isolated from other VMs on your machine.
+All three machines join this network.
+They can reach each other by IP, but are isolated from other machines on your host.

 Step 2: Deploy the database

-We deploy a plain Debian VM and install PostgreSQL inside it — just like you would on a real server.
-This shows the power of sistemo: it's a real Linux VM with apt, systemd, and full package management.
+We deploy a plain Debian machine and install PostgreSQL inside it — just like you would on a real server.
+This shows the power of sistemo: it's a real Linux machine with apt, systemd, and full package management.

-sistemo vm deploy debian --name db --network app --memory 1G --storage 4G
+sistemo machine deploy debian --name db --network app --memory 1G --storage 4G

 SSH in and set up PostgreSQL: